kivy/kivy/doc/sources/installation/installation.rst

 We try not to reinvent the wheel, but to bring something innovative to the market.
-As a consequence, we're focused on our own code and use pre-existing, high-quality third-party libraries where possible.
+As a consequence, we're focused on our own code and use pre-existing, high quality third-party libraries where possible.
 To support the full, rich set of features that Kivy offers, several other libraries are required.
 If you do not use a specific feature (e.g. video playback), you don't need the corresponding dependency.